blunderbus88/Bitcoin/principles.md

 ## 7. Disagreement without division

-Bitcoin depends not only upon code, but upon the voluntary agreement of people who independently choose to enforce the same rules.
-Preserving that agreement requires patience in disagreement, humility in conviction, good faith toward one another, and the self-control to seek truth rather than victory.
-When disagreement arises, we return first to these Principles and ask what best preserves our common ground.
-We listen before we divide, challenge ideas without contempt, and remain willing to be corrected.
-Changes that threaten to fracture consensus bear an extraordinary burden of necessity.
+Bitcoin depends not only upon code, but upon the voluntary agreement of people who independently enforce the same rules.
+That agreement can be destroyed without any failure of the protocol.
+Rivalry can replace common purpose, suspicion replace good faith, anger harden into contempt, and disagreement into faction.

+A community consumed by hostility, pride, ambition, greed, and division will eventually find reasons to fracture.
+Changes that threaten consensus therefore bear an extraordinary burden of necessity, and disagreements demand patience, humility, self-control, and a willingness to be corrected.

 We should remember what this hard fork has cost: uncertainty, division, stress, and lost trust.
-A community capable of disagreement without enmity, conviction without arrogance, and strength without domination is difficult to divide.

-These Principles cannot compel unity, nor should they.
-They remind us what brought us together, what we chose to preserve, and what we owe one another in its defense.
+These Principles cannot compel unity.
+They are a warning that Bitcoin may withstand attacks from without while being divided by those entrusted with its defense.

 ## Our Commitment